Deci-AI/super-gradients/documentation/source/ObjectDetection.md

 ## Understanding model's predictions

 This section covers what is the output of each model class in train, eval and tracing modes.
-Corresponding loss functions and post-prediction callbacks from the table above are written to match the output format of the models.
+A tracing mode is enabled when exporting model to ONNX or when using `torch.jit.trace()` call Corresponding loss functions and post-prediction callbacks from the table above are written to match the output format of the models.
 That being said, if you're using YoloX model, you should use YoloX loss and post-prediction callback for YoloX model.
 Mixing them with other models will result in an error.